rust-lang/rust/book/src/development/lint_passes.md

 Voilà. `EarlyLintPass` works only on the Abstract Syntax Tree (AST) level.
 And AST is generated during the [lexing and parsing][lexing_and_parsing] phase of code compilation.
-Therefore, this is our trait choice for a new lint if the lint only deals with syntax-related issues.
+Therefore, it doesn't know what a symbol means or information about types, and it should be our trait choice for a new lint if the lint only deals with syntax-related issues.

-While linting speed has not been a concern for Clippy, the `EarlyLintPass` is faster and it should be your choice if you know for sure a lint does not need type information.
+While linting speed has not been a concern for Clippy, the `EarlyLintPass` is faster, and it should be your choice if you know for sure a lint does not need type information.

-As a reminder, run the following command to generate boilerplates for lints that use `EarlyLintPass`:
+As a reminder, run the following command to generate boilerplate for lints that use `EarlyLintPass`:

 ```sh